AnhNhan/Converge/docs/architecture/Entity Generation Stuff Thingy.md

 * The attribute + getter will yield a collection type suitable on the platform used (`PersistentCollection` for PHP+Doctrine, `Iterable` for Ceylon)
 * Collections cannot be annotated `#mutable`, they are by definition
-* Collections cannot be unioned with another type
+* Collections cannot be unionized with another type
   * It's elements' type(s) can be, though (e.g. `Collection<User|Group>`)
 * Additional methods
   * `'add' + ucfirst(field.name)`